How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Point:

-This is a jump after passing through a narrow approach called a tree trunk.
-If you can tackle narrow places with precision, the terrain you can play with will be much wider.
+The jump comes after navigating a narrow approach using a tree trunk.
+Mastering these narrow spots with precision greatly expands the range of terrain you can play on.

-"When climbing narrow climbs, the key is to keep your center of gravity on the tail.
-Instead of sliding or raising the edges, control your direction with the surface of the sole.
-If you make your body small and bend down while moving forward, you will feel even more stable.
-Once you have finished climbing, return your position from the tail to neutral before taking off and jump."
+"When climbing narrow sections, the key is to keep your weight on the tail.
+Control your direction with the sole of your board, without sliding or using edges.
+Crouching down and making your body smaller will further increase stability.
+Once you've reached the top, shift your position from the tail back to neutral before taking off and jumping."

 ❖ Riders who taught me how to play